FeatureBaseDB/featurebase/cmd/pilosa-fsck/release-pilosa-fsck/DESIGN.md

 Therefore we also desired an additional insurance policy.
-We wished to be able to empower customers to pro-actively discover any future Key-translation issues that happen in their on-premise system.
+We wished to be able to empower customers to pro-actively discover any future Key-translation issues that happen in their on-premise systems.

 To do this, we proposed providing select customers with the pilosa-fsck tool which can analyze their offline backups for issues.

 Optionally, these issues can also be repaired in-place in the offline backup on which pilosa-fsck is run.

 The -fix flag repairs both kinds of replication issues.

 Solution Approach: mechanism of action